What Is the Statute of Limitations on a Medical Malpractice Lawsuit in Florida?

 What Are Examples Of Medical Malpractice Lawsuits In FL?

 At Burnetti, P.A. we have handled numerous cases of medical malpractice.
-Our medical malpractice lawyers can help you file a lawsuit in cases involving:
+Our lawyers can help you file a lawsuit in cases involving:

 - Surgical errors